pompobit/ScanGO/README.md

 ## Download Last APK

 You can find last APK [HERE](https://github.com/pompobit/ScanGO/releases).
-Download the file named app-release.apk and install it on device.
+Download the file named app-github-release.apk and install it on device.

 ## Last Version